robintsunny/StudyGuideNotes/javascript.md

 Arrow Funtions: gives you lexical "this"
 Rest Parameters: lets you array functions on arguments
 Classes: helps translate to other OOP languages

+### What are the steps of a try..catch block in Javascript?
+The code in TRY is run.
+IF there are no errors, CATCH is ignored.
+If an error does occur, ignore the rest of TRY and go to CATCH

+### What type of errors do try..catch blocks work for?
+only Runtime Errors

+### When creating a custom error, what attributes should it have?
+Message, Name, Stack